coravacav/readthis/content/pinned/what-is-a-good-resume.md

 ### Talk about yourself and your abilities

 Resumes are about selling yourself.
 This means that you should talk about your abilities.

+As a general guideline (but not a hard rule!), start each bullet point with past or present actions (Engineered…, Led…, Programming…, Writing/Wrote…, etc.)

 There are two main ways to do this:

 #### Talk about your experience